 A lower benchmark score is easy to interpret as a capability deficit, but Terminal-Bench's system prompt never mentions a timeout constraint.
 GPT-5.1 Codex may be choosing long-horizon strategies that the eval cutoff terminates prematurely.
 This kind of hypothesis is difficult to reach by skimming a handful of traces, but emerges from systematically analyzing the full dataset.

-In 15 minutes, Docent analyzed traces containing 256M+ tokens and identified that GPT-5.1 Codex's 11.4 percentage point deficit is concentrated in timeout errors.
+In less than an hour, Docent analyzed traces containing 256M+ tokens and identified that GPT-5.1 Codex's 11.4 percentage point deficit is concentrated in timeout errors.
 On tasks where neither model times out, it actually outperforms GPT-5 Codex.

 This walkthrough covered one common pattern (pairwise comparison of failed and successful runs), but Docent can be adapted to other questions as well: why a harness works with Opus 4.6 but not GPT-5.3 Codex, whether a score drop reflects broken environments or genuine capability differences, or detecting cheating that inflates eval results.